Ashley Madison: History

-Ashley Madison was founded in 2002 by Darren J. Morgenstern.
+Ashley Madison was founded in 2001 by Darren J. Morgenstern.
 The name comes from two popular female names in North America, "Ashley" and "Madison".

 The company announced plans to launch in Singapore in 2014.
 However, Singapore's Media Development Authority (MDA) stated that it would not allow Ashley Madison to operate there as "it promotes adultery and disregards family values".

 In 2015, the company was reported to have 37 million users.
 On July 15, 2015, hackers stole all of its customer data—including emails, names, home addresses, sexual fantasies, and credit card information—and threatened to post the data online if Ashley Madison and fellow Avid Life Media site Established Men were not permanently closed.
 By July 22, the first set of customer names was released by hackers, with all of the user data released on August 18, 2015.
 More data (including some of the CEO's emails) was released on August 20, 2015.
 The release included data from customers who had previously paid a $19 fee to Ashley Madison to supposedly have their data deleted.
 The fee was also applied to people who had accounts set up against their will, as a workplace prank, or because of a mistyped email address.

 On August 28, 2015, Noel Biderman agreed to step down as chief executive officer of Avid Life Media Inc. A statement released by the firm said his departure was "in the best interest of the company".

 In July 2016, parent company Avid Life Media re-branded itself to Ruby Corp. and appointed Rob Segal as its new CEO.
 In the same month, the company changed its signature tagline from "Life is Short.
 Have an Affair." to "Find your moment", and updated its brand imagery to a red gem-shaped symbol.

 By 2017, CEO Rob Segal and president James Millership had resigned from their respective roles.

 In May 2017, Ashley Madison reintroduced the tagline "Life is short.
 Have an affair", symbolic of the company's renewed focus on married dating.
 In February 2019, the company announced it had 60 million members.

+On February 24, 2026, Ashley Madison announced its global rebrand as a discreet dating app marking the company’s shift away from married dating.
+As part of the announcement, the company launched a new tagline, “Where Desire Meets Discretion”.
+The new brand direction puts an emphasis on Ethical Discretion due to the reported increase in single members joining the platform, as well as a growing societal demand for more digital privacy.